meshaun9/iot-devcloud/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**General Development node**
+1. Environment (You can capture URL- sandbox or production)
+2. Time (possibly include screenshot of desktop time)

+**Compute/Edge node**
+1. Environment (You can capture URL- sandbox or production)
+2. Host Name
+3. Error message
+4. Time

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'